zephyrproject-rtos/zephyr/doc/platform/galileo.rst

 Memory Mappings
 ===============

-The :file:`galileo` platform configuration uses default hardware memory map addresses and sizes.
+The galileo platform configuration uses default hardware memory map addresses and sizes.

 For a list of memory mapped registers, see page 868 of the `Intel® Quark SoC X1000 Datasheet`_.